 The era of Gravitational-Wave Astronomy (GWA) opened in the last few years with the first detections from the LIGO and VIRGO observatories.
-One of the key open questions in this field is: what is the initial black-hole mass distribution, that eventually merge and produce the brightest GW signals.
+One of the key open questions in this field is: what is the initial black-hole mass distribution, that eventually merge and produce some of the brightest GW signals?
 Prof Raphael Hirschi and his collaborators have completed extensive grids of models of massive and very massive stars (between 10 and 500 times the mass of the Sun).
 The advertised PhD project will focus on the evolution of very massive stars towards the most massive black-holes.
 The project will combine calculating new stellar evolution models as well as exploiting the large existing grids of models to improve theoretical predictions of the initial black-hole mass distribution.
-In addition to doing exciting science, the successful candidate will learn key computing skills and be exposed to the industry, which will give her/him a strong skills set for both an academic and an industrial career.
-This PhD project will run in parallel to the COST Action entitled “Chemical Elements as Tracers of the Evolution of the Cosmos” (ChETEC), which is chaired by Prof Hirschi. (see http://www.chetec.eu for more details).
-The ChETEC COST Action will offer great opportunities (training, networking, collaborations with both academic and industrial partners) for the successful candidate.
+In addition to doing exciting science, the successful candidate will learn key computing skills and be exposed to the industry, which will give her/him a strong skillset for both an academic and an industrial career.
+This PhD project will run in parallel to the ChETEC-INFRA infrastructure European project and the IReNA NSF network of networks (https://www.irenaweb.org/) that Prof Hirschi is part of.
+These international network and project will offer great opportunities (training, networking, collaborations with both academic and industrial partners) for the successful candidate.
 Candidates with a degree in Mathematics or Computer Sciences and a background in fluid dynamics are strongly encouraged to apply.

-For informal enquiries on this project, contact Prof R Hirschi by email [Email Address Removed] .
+For informal enquiries on this project, contact Prof Raphael Hirschi by email: [Email Address Removed] .
 Other projects related to massive star evolution, 3D stellar hydrodynamic simulations and nucleosynthesis are also possible.

 Closing date: 27th May 2022 in the first instance.
 Applications received by the deadline will receive first consideration.
 Applications received after the deadline will be considered until the positions are filled.